Wall of Weapons

 - The Big Hit.
 Melvin has a wall of weapons he takes from towards the end of the film.

 - Underworld features a wall of anti-lycan weaponry for use by Deathdealers.
-One also turns up in Underworld Evolution.
+One also turns up in the first sequel, Underworld Evolution.

 - Blade in the Blade Trilogy has an anti-vampire wall of weapons in all his safe houses.
 The Night Stalkers in the third film have one as well.